mumtazsajidkhan/Farm-Production-Analytics-Shrimp/README.md

 ### ETL & Data Modeling
 -**Performed ETL**: processes using **Power Query** to clean, transform, and standardize raw data imported into **Power BI**.
--:Designed and implemented a **Star Schema** data model to optimize relationships, improve query performance, and enable efficient reporting and analytics.
+-**Data Model**:Designed and implemented a **Star Schema** data model to optimize relationships, improve query performance, and enable efficient reporting and analytics.

 ### 📊 Key Features:
 -Executive overview of **ABW**, **Biomass**, **FCR**, **Survival rate**, and **Feed consumption**